-Homework and Quizzes: Homework assignments will be submitted via WebAssign software.
-PLEASE NOTE: 13% of your final grade is based on your homework scores in WebAssign, and 8% of your final grade is based on submitting quizzes in WebAssign.
+Homework & Chapter/Test Reviews: Homework assignments will be submitted via WebAssign software.
+PLEASE NOTE: 11% of your final grade is based on your homework scores in WebAssign, and 4% of your final grade is based on submitting your completed version of the relevant posted practice test, or Prep/Review.
 In WebAssign, you will have multiple submission opportunities for homework problems.
 Hopefully, this will allow you to improve your course grade.
 If you have trouble completing an assignment, please let me know ASAP and I will try to post an extension, within reason.
 If you have not been engaging in the course materials and you have not been attempting homework problems in WebAssign, it is likely that I will NOT post an extension.
 I need to see your good faith effort.

 Success in this Course: Mathematics is a "learn by doing" subject.
-A good rule is to set aside ten to fifteen hours per week outside of class to do your homework assignments and to complete other study and learning tasks.
+A good rule is to set aside eight to twelve hours per week to do your homework assignments and to complete other study and learning tasks.
 These tasks include: completing homework, reading the text, doing examples from the text, making outlines or 3x5 cards, memorizing formulas, rules or processes, viewing videos or getting help from your instructor or from tutors in the Math Learning Center (MLC).
 Do not allow yourself to fall behind in your work.
 Catching up before a test is an extremely difficult task.

 In preparation for a given test, at a minimum, you should complete all homework and any review or supplementary handouts.
+I recommend that you review the sections and homework, and then complete the appropriate practice test, or Prep/Review (these documents are posted on my website and I go over these materials in the recorded Zoom Meetings) with your book closed, showing your steps, and using correct calculus and algebraic algorithms.
 If you need to refer to the text when completing a problem, redo it until you can complete it correctly without reference.
 Then, redo it again at a later date to be sure that you remember it.
-In order to assure that you are properly prepared for a test, you should practice in an environment as close as possible to the testing environment: using no references, write out all problems and solve them showing all steps, and work under an appropriate time constraint (about 120 minutes).
+In order to assure that you are properly prepared for a test, you should practice in an environment as close as possible to the testing environment: using no references, write out all problems and solve them showing all steps, while working under an appropriate time constraint (120 minutes).

 Office Hours: My office hours are meant for you.
-If your schedule conflicts with mine, see me in class to make an appointment.
-I will hold the following scheduled office hours:
+If your schedule conflicts with mine, connect with me in Canvas, or during a Zoom Meeting to make an appointment.
+I will hold the following scheduled office hours via Zoom: